Seán Óg Ó hAilpín: Senior

 In 2005 Cork were on form again while Ó hAilpín was honoured by being appointed captain of the team.
 That year Cork won back the provincial crown with a 1–21 to 1–16 victory over fierce provincial rivals Tipperary.
 It was Ó hAilpín's fourth Munster medal as Cork went on the march for glory once again.
 While it was expected that Cork and Kilkenny would do battle again in a third consecutive All-Ireland final Galway were the surprise winners of the second semi-final.
-It was the first meeting of Cork and Galway in an All-Ireland final since 1990 and even more daunting was the fact that men from the west had never beaten Cork in a championship decider.
+It was the first meeting of Cork and Galway in an All-Ireland final since 1990 and even more daunting was that men from the west had never beaten Cork in a championship decider.
 Once again neither side broke away into a considerable lead, however, Galway failed to score for the last ten minutes and at the final whistle Cork were ahead by 1–21 to 1–16.
 For the second year in-a-row Cork were the All-Ireland champions and Ó hAilpín had the great honour of collecting the Liam MacCarthy Cup.
 Despite being born in Fiji, Ó hAilpín is a fluent speaker of the Irish Language and was lauded for his acceptance speech following the final as it was delivered exclusively in Irish.
 A third consecutive All-Star award soon followed.
 Following the conclusion of the championship Seán Óg joined his brother, Setanta, a former hurler and currently a player in the Australian Football League with Carlton, for some off-season training.
 It was thought that he may join his brother at the Australian club, however, unlike his younger brother; his age was a factor against this.

 2006 saw Cork turn their attentions to a first three-in-a-row of All-Ireland titles since 1978.
 The provincial decider saw Cork take on Tipperary for the second consecutive year.
 Once again Cork's stalwarts stood up and contributed greatly to Cork's 2–11 to 1–11 victory over their old rivals.
 Subsequent one-point victories over Limerick and Waterford saw Cork qualify for their fourth consecutive All-Ireland final and for the third time Kilkenny were the opponents.
 Like previous encounters neither side took a considerable lead, however, Kilkenny had a vital goal from Aidan Fogarty.
 Cork were in arrears coming into the final few minutes, however, Ben O'Connor scored a goal for Cork.
 It was too little too late as 'the Cats' denied 'the Rebels' the three-in-a-row on a score line of 1–16 to 1–13.